What Is a Metadata Framework? Components, Types & Build Guide

 Train data stewards, engineers, and analysts to use the framework.
 Provide clear guidelines and onboarding materials.
 Effective metadata frameworks emerge from consistent adoption, not one-time deployments.

-Step 7: Monitor, govern & sustain the framework
+Step 7: Monitor, govern, and sustain the framework

 Metadata framework best practices